-Jean Louis Ernest Meissonier France
+Jean Louis Ernest Meissonier Biography | Oil Paintings

 2-21-1815 Lyon, FRA - 1-31-1891 Paris, FRABack to Artist IndexView Artists Paintings

-After some not very happy attempts at religious painting, he returned, under the influence of Chenavard, to the class of work Jean-Louis-Ernest Meissonier was born to excel in, and exhibited with much success the Game of Chess, the Young Man playing the 'Cello, Painter in his Studio, The Guard Room, the Young Man looking at Drawings, and the Game of Bowls, works which show the finish and certainty of his technique, and assured his success.
+After some poor results with religious painting, under the influence of Paul Chenavard, he returned to the subject matter Jean-Louis Ernest Meissonier was born to excel in, and exhibited with much success the Game of Chess, Painter in his Studio, and the Game of Bowls, works which show the finish and certainty of his technique, and assured his success.
 Ernest Meissonier became known as the French Metsu, a reference to the seventeenth-century Dutch painter Gabriel Metsu, who specialized in miniature scenes of bourgeois domestic life.

-Art Movement: Academic
+Art Movement: Academic Art.

 Artists Influencing Ernest Meissonier: Léon Cogniet.

 Painters Jean-Louis Ernest Meissonier Influenced: Édouard Detaille, Daniel Ridgway Knight, Alphonse Moutte, Louis Monziès.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.